Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 Your issues are inconsequential because I’m busy with more important things.
 They only matter to you because you do nothing worthwhile and have nothing to busy yourself with.

-This is a lot more common with go-getter, businessmen, and “alpha male” types of men.
+This is more common with go-getter, businessmen, and “alpha male” types of men.

 This type of manipulation also has a convenient upside for the manipulator:

 5.2.
-They Make You Feel Your Problems Are “Smaller Than His”
+Make You Feel Your Problems Don’t Deserve Attention

 When your problems are smaller, your problems will always lose the right to be heard against his problems.